Formula of Spies vs Formula of Glynn

 A short history from e-mails

-Mails from and to Robbert Fokkink, Bruno Codenotti, Richard Brualdi, The American Mathematical Monthly, Neil Sloane and Edwin Clarke.
+Emails exchanged with Robbert Fokkink, Bruno Codenotti, Richard Brualdi, The American Mathematical Monthly, Neil Sloane and Edwin Clarke.

 A compilation of the messages in text format: here.

-In the years that followed I wrote a few things up in an article for the Nieuw Archief voor Wiskunde 5/7 nr.
+In the years that followed, I wrote a few things up in an article for the Nieuw Archief voor Wiskunde 5/7 nr.
 4 December, 2006: Dancing School problems, Permanent solutions of Problem 29.
 A preprint can be found here.
 The article in print here.
 In a sidenote there is my formula for the permanent of a square matrix.
 See also the sidenote on The Van der Waerden Conjecture!

 More recent developments